dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/cdi-reviews/_index.md

 weight = 10
 +++

 Statistics can be tracked using the CDI Personal Dashboard.
 The CDI Dashboard includes data for Today and This Week only, and data is based on the current week.
-This also provides the CDI Specialist (CDS) with DRG and reconciliation data.
+This also provides the CDI Specialist (CDI) with DRG and reconciliation data.

 ## Initial Review

-An initial review is a case that has never been reviewed by a CDS in Fusion CAC.
+An initial review is a case that has never been reviewed by a CDI in Fusion CAC.
 A CDI review for inpatient charts must have a working DRG associated to be considered "reviewed".
 If there is no DRG then the patient is considered new.

-When a CDS creates a [Baseline DRG](https://dolbeysystems.github.io/fusion-cac-web-docs/cdi-user-guide/baseline-drg/) (the first Working DRG), edits the account - causing the Working DRG to be cleared - and saves the account without computing a new Working DRG, the Baseline DRG creation also counts as an initial review.
+When a CDI creates a [Baseline DRG](https://dolbeysystems.github.io/fusion-cac-web-docs/cdi-user-guide/baseline-drg/) (the first Working DRG), edits the account - causing the Working DRG to be cleared - and saves the account without computing a new Working DRG, the Baseline DRG creation also counts as an initial review.

-The CDS will review the patient chart documentation and assign any codes necessary to calculate a working and/or [baseline DRG](https://dolbeysystems.github.io/fusion-cac-web-docs/cdi-user-guide/baseline-drg/).
-The CDS may see more codes than are necessary to calculate the DRG(s).
+The CDI will review the patient chart documentation and assign any codes necessary to calculate a working and/or [baseline DRG](https://dolbeysystems.github.io/fusion-cac-web-docs/cdi-user-guide/baseline-drg/).
+The CDI may see more codes than are necessary to calculate the DRG(s).
 Codes displayed on the chart are all the suggested diagnosis and procedures codes to provide a better picture of how coding would look at this chart.
 Any codes that are not needed for calculation of the DRG can be ignored.

 >[!Note]
 >The **system does not take the place of a Coder**; this is the computer’s best guess at how Coders would have coded the chart

-While reviewing, if the CDS has notes they wish to add to the chart they can add an ‘Initial CDI Worksheet’.
-The CDS worksheet can be customized per organizational needs and preferences.
+While reviewing, if the CDI has notes they wish to add to the chart they can add an ‘Initial CDI Worksheet’.
+The CDI worksheet can be customized per organizational needs and preferences.
 This section outlines the initial default worksheet *prior* to customization.

 The CDI worksheet *can* include any notes that are needed such as: